scionproto/scion/doc/ColibriDesign.rst

     A reservation between two end hosts.
 It is used to send data traffic.
 It uses from one to three segment reservations to reach the destination end host (similar to regular SCION paths).
-The E2E reservation "stitches" these segment reservations to conform its reservation.
+The E2E reservation "stitches" these segment reservations to create a valid E2E reservation.
     Each E2E reservation has its own unique ID.
-There is only one possible E2E reservation per path.
+There is only one possible E2E reservation per sequence of segment reservation, and thus, per SCION path.
-    An E2E reservation has a maximum set of 16 indices.
+    The path type of an E2E reservation is always the same (type *E2E*) An E2E reservation has a maximum set of 16 indices.

 There is only one type of COLIBRI packet.
 It is mainly used by the data plane